Shlok1999/PrepareAI/README.md

-# StudyAI: Intelligent IIT JEE Preparation Platform
+# StudyAI: Intelligent competitive exam Preparation Platform

 ## Project Overview
-StudyAI is an innovative platform designed to democratize IIT JEE preparation by providing high-quality, personalized study materials and test preparation resources to all aspirants, regardless of their socioeconomic background.
+StudyAI is an innovative platform designed to democratize competitive exam preparation by providing high-quality, personalized study materials and test preparation resources to all aspirants, regardless of their socioeconomic background.

 ## Technologies